Learn languages like a child

 Table of Contents

-I’ve tried a lot of different language apps, and it’s always interesting to see which ones can actually help you learn a language vs those that are just hype and high marketing budgets.
-That’s why I was excited to write this Rosetta Stone review.
-There is a lot of hype around this language learning program, and it also has a huge group of devoted users (and also quite a few who think it’s a waste).
+I’ve tried a lot of different language apps, and it’s always interesting to see which ones can help you learn a language vs those that are just hype and high marketing budgets.
+That’s why I was excited to write this review.
+There is a lot of hype around Rosetta Stone, and it also has a huge group of devoted users (and also quite a few who think it’s a waste).

 The Rosetta Stone company has been around since 1992, making it one of the most established language learning companies in the world.
-Older doesn’t necessarily mean better though.
-I do actually think Rosetta Stone is a really solid app though.
+Older doesn’t necessarily mean better, but I do think Rosetta Stone is a solid app.

 Its teaching method is best for complete beginners, but the way it completely throws you into the language with no instruction or guidance may be offputting for some.